scott-saunders/covid_data_bot/README.md

 ## Details on provided data

 We consider case loads and case averages over two week time spans.
+Maps show per capita caseloads by county to ensure that comparisons can be made.

 ## Event risk calculation